 Mukhande Singh, told the Times that tap water was “dead” water.
 If you live in California, that could be sort of true, considering water from toilettes, washers, dishwashers and even the car washes is “recycled” back into the system, which poses another set of problems totally unique to this practice.
 But still raw water must be at least filtered and boiled to remove/kill as many pathogens as possible to render it safe to consume, which Live Water and others apparently aren’t doing.
 Assuming of course the water is actually raw water and not overpriced tap water sold as raw water.

-Raw Water is very much “alive” if we consider the amount of living microorganism in it, that aren’t necessarily good nor probiotic as this company claims and have been the cause of illness and death in the millions prior to the invention of sterilization and filtration systems in the early 1900’s and that is still claiming lives in remote locations in third world countries where purification systems aren’t readily available.
+Raw Water is very much “alive” if we consider the amount of living microorganism in it, that aren’t necessarily good nor probiotic as this company claims and have been the cause of illness and death in the millions prior to the invention of sterilization and filtration systems in the early 1900’s and that is still claiming lives in remote locations in third world countries where purification systems aren’t readily available, then yes, this water is very much alive.
 (3)

 Reading the quite a number of negative reviews Live Water’s facebook page has gotten, from regular folks and even a biologist an a chemist, it’s hard to believe the CDC and FDA haven’t opened an investigation into this.